swampman504/greek-nouns-with-articles/README.md

 This deck was inspired by the excellent [80 Modern Greek Verbs Conjugation Trainer in 10 languages](https://ankiweb.net/shared/info/1072296079) deck, which is immeasurably superior in every way.
 I wanted something vaguely along those lines for nouns, so I made one.

+**POTENTIALLY IMPORTANT ACKNOWLEDGEMENT**: I consulted A.I. for advice as well as assistance generating the CSV, although I have checked and corrected every card myself since A.I. blithely introduces errors.
+That is not to guarantee that there are NO errors, only to specify that any present are my own, for which I beseech your corrections.

+## FEATURES

+### Styled Cases
 I used CSS to style the names of the cases, so Nominative is blue, Genitive is Green, Accusative is Red and Vocative is bold.
 I tried to ensure the colors would be ok in both dark mode and the disreputable ghetto of light mode.
 I also welcome feedback on the colors and/or other accessibility matters.

-**POTENTIALLY IMPORTANT ACKNOWLEDGEMENT**: I consulted A.I. for advice as well as assistance generating the CSV, although I have checked and corrected every card myself since A.I. blithely introduces errors.
-That is not to guarantee that there are NO errors, only to specify that any present are my own, for which I beseech your corrections.
+### Vocative Neuter Nouns tagged
+For neuter nouns in Modern Greek, the vocative is identical to the nominative.
+I have included separate cards for the neuter nouns' vocative cases BUT I have tagged them `NNV` so they can be easily filtered out if you find them tedious.

 ### Optional/movable ν
 Per the 2008 [Γραμματική νέας ελληνικής γλώσσας του Γυμνασίου](https://el.wikipedia.org/wiki/%CE%A4%CE%B5%CE%BB%CE%B9%CE%BA%CF%8C_%CE%BD%CE%B9), whether the accusative feminine singular definite article ends in ν depends on the noun following it-- the ν is dropped if the noun begins with β, δ, γ, φ, θ, χ, μ, ν, λ, ρ, σ, or ζ.
 This deck honors that rule although I have laboriously constructed an "alternative answer" contingency because there does seem to be great variability in casual speech.